alash3al/xerver/README.md

 	// 2)- tell xerver to serve from another server "act as reverse proxy" .
 	// header("Xerver-Internal-ProxyPass: http://localhost:8080/");

-	// 3)- tell xerverto hide its own tokens "A.K.A Server header"
+	// 3)- tell xerver to hide its own tokens "A.K.A Server header"
 	// header("Xerver-Internal-ServerTokens: off");

 	// the above headers won't be sent to the client .